TreezCode/Constructor-Word-Guess/README.md

 ## About Fruity Word Guess  🍎 🍊 🍐 🍌 🍈 🥝

 This is a command-line word guessing game, built using advanced Javascript and constructor functions.
-The app receives user input by utilizing the NPM package 'inquirer'.
+The app receives user input by utilizing the NPM package `inquirer`.

 <img src="images/fruityIntro.gif" alt="Intro Gif" width="100%">